rexi006/clc3-project/README.md

 ### Goal of the Project

 This project focuses on designing a monitoring system for an IoT-based production simulation using cloud technologies.
 We use a Raspberry Pi device to simulate a manufacturing process, sending data to Azure IoT Hub.
 The data is then processed by a microservice running in Kubernetes, and the system is monitored using Prometheus and Grafana.
-This project is part of the lecture Cloud Computing at the University of Applied Sciences Upper Austria.
-Contributors are: Bernadette Ackerl, Fabian Altendorfer and Regina Gugg.

 #### High-Level Objectives